 How to connect digital and in-store with multi-channel activities?

-The deeply digitalized lifestyle where we are always connected, constitutes the base for numerous transformations in progress, especially in beauty business.
-The ‘selfie’ generation is composed of consumers that increasingly relates to social platforms as YouTube and Instagram, to find beauty inspirations to follow; so it does not surprise, that brands are integrating the traditional communication with the digital marketing activities.
-To this scope, besides the ascent of e-commerce companies such as Amazon and Zalando, also the traditional industry is changing the way to interact with the consumers, through online sales, apps and chat bots.
+The deeply digitized lifestyle where we are always connected, constitutes the base for numerous transformations in progress, especially in the beauty business.
+The ‘selfie’ generation is composed of consumers that increasingly relate to social platforms as YouTube and Instagram, to find beauty inspirations to follow; so it is not surprising that brands are integrating traditional communication with the digital marketing activities.
+To this end, besides the ascent of e-commerce companies such as Amazon and Zalando, the traditional industry is also changing the way it interacts with the consumers, through online sales, apps and chat bots.

 The multi-channel consumer